whynotavailable/writing/works/programming/2025-08-10-Review-Guidelines.md

 - How should logging should be performed?
 - How dependency injection is setup, and what patterns/best practices are in place?
 - What design patterns are important to follow?

+In our current world of AI it may be useful to combine your guidelines into instructions for your agent.

+## But Why?

+A few reasons.

+- Spending a large amount of time reviewing code doesn't make software significantly better.
+- Petty bickering is meaningless and a de-motivator for code authors.
+- AI code is a lot more common now and AIs can write code much faster than humans.
+Humans however still need to be the ones to review such code.